Dual Quaternion SE(3) Synchronization with Recovery Guarantees: Iterative Estimation Performance

 \end{theorem}

 \begin{remark} It is worth noting the improvement in estimation accuracy provided by DQGPM over the rounded spectral estimator.
-Theorem~\ref{estimation perf} establishes that, asymptotically as $k \to \infty$ (assuming a small noise constant regime where $\|\bDelta\|_{\bop,\bst}, \|\bDelta\|_{\bop,\bii} \leq a n$ for sufficiently small $a>0$), the DQGPM estimation error satisfies:
+Theorem~\ref{estimation perf} establishes that, asymptotically as $k \to \infty$ (assuming convergent iterates and a small noise constant regime where $\|\bDelta\|_{\bop,\bst} \leq a n$ for sufficiently small $a>0$), the DQGPM estimation error satisfies: